Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

     - type=predicate
     - content:
-        vm_version
-        program
+        program: Program
     - witness:
         caller: AbstractEntry
         arguments
         ext

     Rules:
-    1. If the tx version is known, the VM version must be known.
+    1. If the tx version is known, the program.vm_version must be known.
-    2. If VM version is known, program must evaluate to true when given arguments.
+    2. If program.vm_version is known, instantiate VM with that version, evaluate `program.code` with given arguments.
+       VM must return `true`.

 Mux: